frida/frida-website/_docs/installation.md

 you’ll need to make sure your system has before you start.

 - [Python](https://python.org/) – latest 3.x is highly recommended
-- Windows, macOS, or Linux
+- Windows, macOS, or GNU/Linux

 ## Install with pip